fpgaemu/fpgaemu/docs/emulation.rst

 ..
 [1] The example FPGA ADC/DAC `board <https://www.curtisswrightds.com/products/computing/io/analog/vpx3-530.html>`_ used.
 ..
 [2] Xilinx's automotive system is discussed in this `press release <https://www.eenewsautomotive.com/news/subaru-uses-xilinx-chips-central-driver-assistance-system/page/0/1>`_.
 ..
 [3] More about FPGA computational performance can be found in this `article <https://www.infoq.com/articles/fpga-computational-performance/>`_.
 ..
-[4] Logic gate summary from Nucleic Acid Computing and its Potential to Transform Silicon-Based Technology - Scientific Figure on ResearchGate.
-Available `here <https://www.researchgate.net/figure/Summary-of-the-common-Boolean-logic-gates-with-symbols-and-truth-tables_fig3_291418819>`_.
+[4] From Abels, S. G., & Khisamutdinov, E. F. (2015).
+Nucleic Acid Computing and its Potential to Transform Silicon-Based Technology.
+DNA and RNA Nanotechnology, 1(open-issue), 13-22.
 ..
 [5] More about flip flops and their diagrams are `here <https://www.circuitstoday.com/flip-flops>`_.
 ..
-[6] Latch summary from Ghada Y. Abdel-Lattif, Sameh E. Rehan, Abdel-Fattah I. Abdel-Fattah, "Optimized Single-Electron NAND-Based D-Latch /Flip-Flop", The Mediterranean Journal of Electronics and Communications (MEDJEC), Vol. 8, No. 4, pp. 472-477, October 2012. - Scientific Figure on ResearchGate.
-Available `here <https://www.researchgate.net/figure/a-shows-the-logic-symbol-used-to-identify-the-D-latch-The-operation-of-the-D-latch-is_fig2_249643186>`_.
+[6] From Abdel-Lattif, G. Y., Rehan, S. E., & Abdel-Fattah, A. F. I. (2012).
+OPTIMIZED SINGLE-ELECTRON NAND-BASED D-LATCH/FLIP-FLOP.
+The Mediterranean Journal of Electronics and Communications, 8(4).
 ..
 [7] More about LUTs `here <https://www.allaboutcircuits.com/technical-articles/purpose-and-internal-functionality-of-fpga-look-up-tables/>`_.
 ..
 [8] FPGA floorplan from this info `page <https://evergreen.loyola.edu/dhhoe/www/HoeResearchFPGA.htm>`_.
 ..
 [9] More about NVIDIA's emulation lab in this `blog post <https://blogs.nvidia.com/blog/2011/05/16/sneak-peak-inside-nvidia-emulation-lab/>`_.
 ..
 [10] Details about the FPGA design flow `here <https://hardwarebee.com/ultimate-guide-fpga-design-flow/>`_.
 ..
-[11] PnR example from Analysis of Optimization Techniques in FPGA Placement - Scientific Figure on ResearchGate.
-Available from `here <https://www.researchgate.net/figure/Architecture-of-FPGA-The-paper-is-organized-as-follows-FPGA-placement-problem-is-defined_fig2_317065343>`_.
+[11] Venugopal, N., Shobana, V., & Manimegalai, R. (2014, January).
+Analysis of optimization techniques in FPGA placement.
+In 2014 International Conference on Computer Communication and Informatics (pp. 1-5).
+IEEE.
 ..
 [12] More about the NES FPGA project `here <http://fpganes.blogspot.com/2013/01/luddes-fpga-nes.html>`_.